Glendale Domestic Violence/Restraining Orders ATTORNEY

 2. Collect Evidence

-• Photos of injuries or damage.
+• Photos of injuries or property damage

-• Copies of threatening messages or emails.
+• Copies of threatening messages, voicemails, or emails

 3. Complete the Required Forms